HKUDS/GraphGPT/README.md

 ## 👉 TODO
-- [ ] Release our utilized Instruction data.
-- [ ] Release checkpoints of our GraphGPT and pre-trained graph encoder.
 - [ ] Exploring the potential of our GraphGPT for more graph learning tasks.
 - [ ] ...